 The movie follows Grumman A-6 Intruder pilots during the Vietnam War.
 Filming took place aboard the USS Independence, which actually operated off Vietnam starting in 1965.

 In the movie, the production team had access to the USS Lexington.
 Although now a museum ship during filming, it was a genuine WWII carrier that fought at the battle of the Philippine Sea and Leyte Gulf.

 The story follows a fictitious navy seals operation in Nigeria that operates off the USS Harry S. Truman.

 Top Gun Maverick (2021)

-Filmed on the USS Abraham Lincoln and USS Theodore Roosevelt.
-Maverick also finally flew a Fa-18e Super Hornet and even a P-51 Mustang.
+They were filmed on the USS Abraham Lincoln and USS Theodore Roosevelt.
+Maverick also finally flew a F/A-18E Super Hornet and even a P-51 Mustang.